garylvov/ozymandias/README.md

 # Overview

 Ozymandias is created with ROS.
-Ozymandias is meant to enable Teleop, Navigation, and SLAM from a differential drive and lidar.
+Ozymandias is meant to enable Teleop, and SLAM from a differential drive and lidar.

 ## Three folders, Three machines
 **ozymandias** runs on a full desktop install of ROS Noetic, with many packages: the navigation stack, the hector_slam package, and all required rosdeps.